Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

    **6- Need Settlement,**

-   - Settlement is Settle from Organization in Employee Retirement to Employee.
+   - **Final Settlement** is Settle from Organization in Retirement to Employee.

    **7- Need Travel Arrangements,**

-   - Travel is **Optional** to request from Organization in Retirement process to Employee.
+   - Travel is **Optional** request from Organization in Retirement process to Employee.

    **8- Need Exit,**

-   - Final Exit Visa is Afford from Organization in Retirement process to Employee.
+   - **Final Exit Visa** is Afford from Organization in Retirement process to Employee.

    **9- Need Clearance,**